 First: Connect or reconnect with your inclinations.

-If we experience this time as something to get through on the way to "real pleasure" than our hours at work represent a tragic waste of the short time we have to live.
+If we experience this time as something to get through on the way to "real pleasure," then our hours at work represent a tragic waste of the short time we have to live.
 Instead, aim to see your work as part of something more inspiring as part of your "vocation."
 Your work is connected deeply to who you are, not a separate compartment in your life.
-If you do this you will develop a true sense of vocation!
+If you do this, you will develop a true sense of vocation!

 Third: You must see your career or vocational path more as a journey with twists and turns rather than a straight line.

 Choose a position that corresponds to your inclinations.
 Make a living and establish some confidence.
-Once on this path, you will discover other side paths that.
+Once on this path, you will discover other side paths.
 Eventually, you will hit upon a field that suits you perfectly.

-You will recognize it when you find it because it will spark that childlike sense of wonder and excitement, it will feel right.
-Once found everything will fall into place, you will learn more quickly and deeply, your skill level will reach a point where you will be able to declare your independence from within the group you work for and move out on your own.
+You will recognize it when you find it because it will spark that childlike sense of wonder and excitement.
+It will feel right.
+Once found, everything will fall into place, you will learn more quickly and deeply, and your skill level will reach a point where you will be able to declare your independence from within the group you work for and move out on your own.

-In a world in which there is so much, we cannot control this will bring you the ultimate form of power.
-You will determine your circumstances, you will be the PA you wanted to be when you first visualized the stethoscope hanging around your neck.
+In a world in which there is so much we cannot control, this will bring you the ultimate form of power.
+You will determine your circumstances, and you will be the PA you wanted to be when you first visualized the stethoscope hanging around your neck.